Apply for Scholarships

 MPOWER Financing was created as a Public Benefit Corporation to help promising students from around the world who need assistance in funding their degree, when traditional financing is unavailable.
 Use the above link to learn more and apply.

 MPOWER Financing also offers an opportunity for a scholarship for International students.
-Please find more details: Scholarships
+Funding available for both tuition and living expenses.
+Please find more details: Scholarships.

 The School (Ivey) does not play a role in the terms or eligibility decisions.